shamdasani/shamdasani.org/_posts/2024-review.md

 Outside of work, I continued to make a handful of angel [investments](https://shamdasani.org/investments).
 I love supporting friends working on ambitious problems.

-Another thing I started doing more seriously this year is helping friends think through career decisions.
-I've referred many folks to their current roles over the past year.[^3] This has been very fulfilling.
+In addition to investing, another thing I started doing more seriously this year is helping friends think through career decisions.
+Over the past year, I've referred many folks to their current roles.[^3] It feels so good to receive messages like the below.

 ![referrals](/assets/blog/2024-review/referrals.png)